ilri/odktools/README.md

 ODK Tools comprises of four command line tools performing different tasks and eight utility programs.
 The toolbox is cross-platform and can be built in Windows, Linux, and Mac.

+This documentation is based on version 2.0 of ODK Tools.

 ## The toolbox

 ### JSON PyXForm to MySQL (JXFormToMySQL)